pombase/canto_tutorial/readme.md

 # Canto tutorial

 A static site with canto documentation for users to get started with Canto.
+The website is deployed every time a commit to master is made and can be accessed at https://pombase.github.io/canto_tutorial/.

 ## Run locally